gali1/ollama-cli-or-webui/README.md

 - **Missing Environment Variables**: Ensure all required environment variables are set in the `.env` file.
 - **Model Loading Issues**: Verify model paths and configurations are correct.
 - **Dependency Issues**: Ensure all dependencies are installed and compatible with your Python version.
-- **High Memory Usage**: If the application detects high memory usage, it will switch to using disk storage for operations to manage memory more efficiently.
-You'll receive a notification if this happens.

 ---
 Feel free to reach out if you have any questions or run into issues.
 Happy coding!